 A surcharge is included on guest checks to oﬀset increasing operational costs triggered by recently-enacted federal, state, and local laws.
 We believe this course of action is necessary to ensure a sustainable and fair working environment for all of our team members, and we appreciate your trust and support as we remain steadfastly committed to providing you outstanding beer, great food, exceptional service, and genuine hospitality.

-WHY HAS KARL STRAUSS IMPLEMENTED A 3% SURCHARGE?
+WHY A SURCHARGE?

 Our purpose is to make people happy one Karl Strauss beer at a time.
 Your continued patronage and support allow us to do so.
 We sincerely thank you for your understanding.

 Should you not be satisfied with this explanation and care to reach out to us directly, please send an email to Karl@karlstrauss.com.

 Still curious and want more details?
 We are happy to provide them….
 Read on.

 FACTS REGARDING INCREASES IN MINIMUM WAGE AND HEALTH INSURANCE IN CALIFORNIA